-(Name) Airport periodically determines if the aircraft rescue and fire fighting equipment is capable of meeting response times and live-fire drills are being conducted.
+(Name) Airport determines every [X] weeks/months if the aircraft rescue and fire fighting equipment is capable of meeting response times and live-fire drills are being conducted every [X] months.
 Fire fighting and rescue tools are available and in good conditions.